 Automatic Belt Tensioners

 Most modern engines are equipped with an automatic belt tensioner instead of a manually adjustable one.
-Not only do they tend to be convenient for the owner of the vehicle, but they are usually more reliable since they have an inner spring engineered to always provide the right tension; the person installing it can't put it on too tight or too loose.
+Not only do they tend to be convenient for whoever happens to work on the vehicle, but they are usually more reliable since they have an inner spring engineered to always provide the right tension; the person installing it can't put it on too tight or too loose, unless a belt with a slightly innacurate length is used.

 These tensioners often have either a bolt head or socket that a tool can grab so the tensioner can be twisted, taking the tension off of the belt.
 This way, the belt may be removed without removing the tensioner or the pulley.
 Because the tensioner is automatic, the tension doesn't need to be set by installer every time the belt is removed.